Joffre Lakes Provincial Park

 And yes, you will likely be sharing it with a lot of other people, especially during the summer season.
 Regardless, you’ll probably be too entranced by the view to care all that much about the crowd.

 It’s a great time to pull out some snacks and refuel after an awesome workout.
-Chat with friends, take some photos, but don’t forget to also enjoy what’s in front of you without a screen blocking your view!
+Chat with friends, take some photos, but don’t forget to enjoy what’s in front of you without a screen blocking your view!

 Returning to the Trailhead